pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 Here are some ideas on how you could make this game more fun:

+* Add a _backdrop_ to the stage, to make the game look more interesting.
+You can use one from Pytch’s media library, or you can draw or find one of your own.

 * Add a pause between one apple being caught / missed and the next one appearing.
 Use the Scratch/Python help to find the Pytch version of Scratch’s `wait () seconds` block.
 (Hint: just before doing